krzysztofsurdy/resource-provider-mcp/README.md

 ### Adding Markdown Files

-Put `.md` files in your context directories.
-Add metadata at the top if you want to override context metadata:
+Put `.md` files in your resource directories.
+Add metadata at the top if you want to override resource metadata:

 `api/authentication.md`:
 ```markdown